sarahfossheim/ethicaldesign.guide/submit.md

 ---
 layout: page.liquid
-pageTitle: "How to submit a new resource?"
 pageId: "submit"
 ---

+# How to submit a new resource?

 I will regularly update this directory with new resources.
 If you see something that's not here (yet) and should be here, you can do so yourself through GitHub.
 You'll need a GitHub account and limited knowledge of git ([find out how to get started]()), but no programming skills are required.